Shape-morphing architected sheets with non-periodic cut patterns: Kinematic analysis

 Note that we define $\alpha$ to be positive counterclockwise and $\beta$ to be positive clockwise.
 We also define $\gamma=\pi/2-\alpha-\beta$ as the angle between $d_h$ and $d_v$.
 During mechanism-like deformation, $\gamma$ remains fixed since we assume the tiles are rotating rigidly.
 On the other hand, the inclinations of $d_h$ and $d_v$ with respect to $x$ and $y$ change during the deformation process.
 To determine the intermediate stages of the sheet's deformation, we define $\alpha^*$ and $\beta^*$ as angles varying from 0 to $\alpha$ and 0 to $\beta$, respectively.
 Consider now the case of stretching along $x$.
 We can write

 From the first of the two equations, we obtain $\alpha^*(\lambda_x)$ as

 Substitution leads to the following formula for $\lambda_y(\lambda_x)$:

-This formula is used to determine the analytical curves in Figure~2(e), representing the evolution of the tangential stretch as a function of the applied one.
+This formula is used to determine the analytical curves in Fig.~\ref{fig:tensile}(f), representing the evolution of the tangential stretch as a function of the applied one.
 Note that a similar formula can be obtained for $\lambda_x(\lambda_y)$.

 In our work, we fix the design parameters $l_x$, $l_y$ and $\delta$ most of the time, and vary $w_x$ and $w_y$.
 Different combinations of $w_x$ and $w_y$ allow to span a wide design space in terms of achievable deformations.
-To get a better idea of the available design space, in Figure~\ref{fig:designspace}, we report plots for the maximum stretch $\lambda_x^M$, and the related tangential stretch $\lambda_y (\lambda_x^M)$, as a function of $w_x$ and $w_y$.
+To get a better idea of the available design space, in Fig.~\ref{fig:designspace}, we report plots for the maximum stretch $\lambda_x^M$, and the related tangential stretch $\lambda_y (\lambda_x^M)$, as a function of $w_x$ and $w_y$.

 Note that the values in the colormaps are specific for $l_x=l_y=6\,\mathrm{mm}$ and $\delta=l_x/8$.
 We can see that choosing $w_x$ and $w_y$ allows to obtain a wide range of responses to stretching.
 Some significant examples (A, B, C and D) are extracted from the design space.
 A, corresponding to $w_x=w_y=0$, is characterized by $\lambda_x^M=\lambda_y(\lambda_x^M)=1.33$; B, corresponding to $w_x=(l_x-\delta)/2$ and $w_y=0$, is characterized by $\lambda_x^M=1.33$ and $\lambda_y(\lambda_x^M)=0.75$; C, corresponding to $w_x=(l_x-\delta)/2$ and $w_y=(l_y-\delta)/2$, is kinematically undeformable albeit featuring bulky tiles connected by thin hinges; D, corresponding to $w_x=l_x-\delta$ and $w_y=0$, does not behave like a mechanism since the rigid tiles assumption does not hold for these specific parameters.
 From these examples, it is clear that not all the configurations available in the design space allow to obtain the in-plane mechanism-like deformation behavior we are interested in.
 Therefore, particular care is needed when choosing the design parameters; in light of this, in this work, we limit ourselves to the ranges $0 \leq w_x \leq (l_x-\delta)/2$ and $0 \leq w_y \leq (l_y-\delta)/2$.